amalgamaria/secretariat/docs/compute/ood.rst

 ----

 `Open OnDemand`_ (OOD) is a web-based interface that is designed to be a user-friendly method for accessing HPC resources and services through your browser.
-To access Secretariat's OOD Page, open ``secretariat-master.clemson.edu`` or ``130.127.173.136`` in your web browser.
+To access Secretariat's OOD Page, navigate to `secretariat-master.clemson.edu`_ or `130.127.173.136`_ using your web browser.
+(Or click on the image, below!)
 Log in using your Secretariat credentials and complete DUO two-factor authentication when prompted.

 .. image:: ../_static/images/ood.png
    :width: 630 px